Ainkra/Ainkra/README.md

 In late 2021, I transitioned from a career in mechanics to web development, learning PHP, Javascript, ReactJS, and Symfony.
 I earned my diploma with a focus on backend development, though I still have room to grow on the frontend.

 Currently, I work for a small company on a remote reality car racing game, gaining valuable experience.
 My future goal is to become a freelancer, seeking the freedom to earn my living independently.

-Want talks?
-Head over [to my linkedln](https://www.linkedin.com/in/lo%C3%AFs-d-a242591a1/) for more information!

 ---